scratchrealm/isa/README.md

 # follow the interactive prompts
 ```

-This will create a `isa-project.yml` file at the root project directory and `isa-experiment.yml` files in each experiment folder.
+This will create a `isa-project.yml` file at the root project directory and `isa-session.yml` files in each session folder.

 ## Update the project

-To update the processing for all experiments, use
+To update the processing for all sessions, use

 ```
 isa update --all